mdn/content/files/en-us/glossary/denial_of_service/index.md

 ---
-title: Denial of Service
+title: Denial of Service (DoS)
 slug: Glossary/Denial_of_Service
 page-type: glossary-definition
 ---

 {{GlossarySidebar}}

-**Denial of Service** (DoS) is a category of network attack that consumes available {{glossary("server")}} resources, typically by flooding the server with requests.
+**Denial of Service** (DoS) is a category of network attack that consumes available {{Glossary("server")}} resources, typically by flooding the server with requests.
 The server is then sluggish or unavailable for legitimate users.

 Computers have limited resources, for example computation power or memory.
 When these are exhausted, the program can freeze or crash, making it unavailable.
 A DoS attack consists of various techniques to exhaust these resources and make a server or a network unavailable to legitimate users, or at least make the server perform sluggishly.